itsbillzhang/itsbillzhang.github.io/_posts/2023-11-15-Invoice-Validity-Detector.md

 The invoice flagging job on Databricks has 7 tasks in total.
 They were:

-1. Read the photo of the invoice from Azure blob.
+One: Read the photo of the invoice from Azure blob.

 This required mounting blob storage to Databricks.
 This essentially puts a link between our workspace and Azure, so that any files on Azure blob will have a local reference.